tgerring/hiveapp-bitstamptrader/README.md

 # hiveapp-bitstamptrader

-A Hive Wallet application for interacting with Bitstamp API. **WARNING!
-This application has not yet been thoroughly tested.**
+A Hive Wallet application for interacting with Bitstamp API.
+This application has only been lightly tested.
+Basic functionality works, however there may be outstanding non-fatal bugs.

 ![Bitstamp orders](http://i.imgur.com/JSaKdzJ.png)